syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Enterprise-Installer/Essential-Studio-Enterprise-Installer.md

 * WPF

- > Note: WinRT can only be installed from Windows 8.
+ N> WinRT can only be installed from Windows 8.

 You are provided with the separate installers for FileFormat, Android and Xamarin platforms.